greggpingidentity/ping-one-protect-bot-demo/bot-scripts/README.md

 ## Use Case
 These bot scripts demonstrate PingOne Protect's threat detection capabilities.
+You should be able to authenticate normally against an instance of these applications however

 ## Prerequisites
 From the `bot-scripts` directory run the following command to install node dependencies